deeptibhegde/CLIP-goes-3D/README.md

     Save and unzip the above datasets.

- 2. Render views of textured CAD models of ShapeNet using [this](https://github.com/nv-tlabs/GET3D/blob/master/render_shapenet_data/README.md) repository.
-Such that the data is organized as
+ 2. Render views of textured CAD models of ShapeNet using [this](https://github.com/nv-tlabs/GET3D/blob/master/render_shapenet_data/README.md) repository such that the data is organized as

   ```
   ├── data (this may be wherever you choose)